 Tomorrow I may improvise myself as an entrepreneur, or an artist, or a farmer or a writer.
-And maybe, if after some years I will realise that I am no longer the master of my time, I could grab my backpack and move to India and dedicate my life to arts.
+And maybe, if after some years I will realise that I am no longer the master of my time, I could grab my backpack and move to India.

 Arts for art’s sake...

 Life, at is core, is meaningless.
 Our existence will aways be a just grain of sand in a massive timeless multiverse.

 Sometimes the wind just blows in the right direction, and everything looks perfect from the outside, but we just can’t find happiness and serenity within ourselves.